jujuhere/AlexaPleaseBuyMeStocks/README.md

 ## Interested in contributing?
 This (and all lemon.markets open source projects) is work in progress.
 If you are interested in contributing to this repository, simply create a PR and/or contact the team of lemon.markets at support@lemon.markets.
-To learn more about the usage of the Alexa Developer Console, feel free to contact me (mojomailservice@gmail.com) and I'll send you the presentation with a step-by-step tutorial of getting into the Console.
+To learn more about the use of the Alexa Developer Console or the use of the lemon.markets API, feel free to contact me (mojomailservice@gmail.com) and I'll send you the presentation with a step-by-step guide to make your first steps with the Console and the API as easy as possible.

 Looking forward to building lemon.markets with you 🍋